-Sure, debate rages over whether the “thumbs up” scene during the finale is a moving call back to an earlier moment in the film, or an unbearably schmaltzy attempt at heartfelt drama, but personally, I’m with those fans who’ll take big hearted cheese over cold nihilism any day.
+Sure, debate rages over whether the “thumbs up” scene during the finale is a moving callback to an earlier moment in the film, or an unbearably schmaltzy attempt at heartfelt drama.
+Personally, though, I’m with those fans who’ll take this kind of big hearted cheesiness over cold nihilism any day.

 3. It’s got great acting

 Somehow, this never seems to come up when people rave about T2, but seriously: this flick has some fine performances in it.
 For starters, it features solid turns from the entire supporting cast, particularly Joe Morton as well-intentioned scientist and possible doomsday architect Miles Dyson, and Earl Boen as Sarah’s smarmy psychiatrist, Dr Silberman.

 Moving up the ladder to the lead performers, and Linda Hamilton proves utterly convincing as a woman who’s (well-founded) fears for the future have transformed her into a kick-ass warrior even as they’ve pushed her to the brink of insanity.
 Likewise, Robert Patrick does great work putting a new spin on the established killer robot schtick of the series, playing up the stealthy nature of the T-1000 by switching on the human charm as needed, only with a decidedly sinister edge.

 Just as impressive is Edward Furlong, who proves himself one of those rare child actors who can actually, y’know, act.
 Thankfully, he manages to handle the “kid with attitude” aspects of the role without allowing John Connor to become someone we hope will die, and he totally nails all the more intense emotional beats his character experiences.